-Microsoft’s latest Work Trend Index report aims to quantify how employee engagement affects business outcomes.
+Microsoft’s Work Trend Index report published in May 2023 aims to quantify how employee engagement affects business outcomes.
 The results of Microsoft’s research are clear: The most engaged organizations outperformed the S&P index, while the least engaged lagged behind it.

 2022 wasn’t a good year for the stock market, as the economy was slow to improve while pandemic restrictions were lifted, but those companies that worked to engage with their employees were twice as successful as those that didn’t.
 The Microsoft report details one way to engage with employees: through a feedback flywheel.

 As Sogolytics, the sponsor of this article and employee engagement experts, point out in a blog post on treating and preventing employee burnout, transparency and communication about working conditions, life factors outside of work and signs of burnout can improve the chances of employee retention.
 That retention and the engagement gained from open communication can also improve productivity and revenue outcomes.

 - How does the survey define employee engagement?

 - What makes employees engaged?

 - Why should C-level execs care about employee engagement?

 How does the survey define employee engagement?

 Microsoft’s research defines employee engagement as “the extent to which employees are empowered, energized, and invested to contribute to organizational success.”
 It’s a useful definition, as it’s one that can be tracked using tools like Viva and Glint, along with the various language understanding tools in Azure Cognitive Services, which can easily extract sentiment trends from natural language freeform responses to surveys.